MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-controladdin-resiliency.md

 ms.date: 04/01/2022
 ---

-# <a name="control-add-in-resiliency-in-business-central" />Control Add-In Resiliency in Business Central
+# <a name="control-add-in-resiliency-in-business-central"></a>Control Add-In Resiliency in Business Central

 From update 20.0 of [!INCLUDE[prod_short](includes/prod_short.md)], control add-ins that perform slowly are automatically detected and a dialogue similar to the following is displayed.